nforgeio/neonSDK/Doc/DEVELOPER.md

 30: *Optional:* Maintainers will need to install **AWS client version 2** from: [here](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-windows.html)

-31: *Optional:* Maintainers authorized to perform releases will need to follow the README.md instructions in the NEONCLOUD repo to configure credentials for the GitHub Releases and the Container Registry.
+31: *Optional:* Maintainers authorized to perform releases will need to follow the README.md instructions in the NeonCLOUD repo to configure credentials for the GitHub Releases and the Container Registry.